 In order to make sure that all students have an opportunity to use the ELLC tutoring service, we ask you to reserve no more than 2 hours of tutoring per week.
 However, if you need more tutoring and there are available sessions (for example, the session after yours is open or there are more time slots on the same day), you are welcome to come for more tutoring on the first come, first serve basis.
 In this case, feel free to send a message to ELLCTutoring on Microsoft Teams to check if there is time available, but please understand that the tutor could be in an on-going session or unable to immediately respond.

 Actual hours may vary week to week.
 Times above are listed in Pacific Standard Time (PST).
+ELLC Tutoring may not be available during SU holidays as listed by the academic calendar.
 Sign-in to Bookings through the ELLC Tutoring link above for actual hours and tutoring session availability.

 For questions or concerns about availability, email us at ELLCtutoring@seattleu.edu.
 If none of the above times work, please let us know and we will try to make accommodations as necessary.